Dynatrace/dynatrace-operator/HACKING.md

 #### Tests

-The unit tests can be executed with
+The unit tests can be executed as follows:

 ```
 $ go test ./...
 ```

 #### Build and push your image

 Replace `REGISTRY` with your Registry\`s URN:
 ```
 $ cd $GOPATH/src/github.com/Dynatrace/dynatrace-operator